BCG-X-Official/sklearndf/README.rst

 - for categorical variables fills missing values with the string 'Unknown' and then one-hot encodes
 - for numerical values fills missing values using median values

-The strength of *sklearndf* is to maintain the scikit-learn conventions and expressivity, while also preserving data frames, and hence feature names.
-We can see this after using fit_transform on our preprocessing pipeline.
+The strength of *sklearndf* is to maintain the scikit-learn conventions and expressiveness, while also preserving data frames, and hence feature names.
+We can see this after using ``fit_transform`` on our preprocessing pipeline.

 .. code-block:: Python